nhinds/puppet-sumologic/README.md

 The file to store the installer in once it has been downloaded.
 Defaults to `'/opt/sumo-installer.sh'`.

+##### `service_provider`
+The puppet provider used to manage the collector service.
+The module will ensure the service is running.
+If the provider supports enabling services for automatic startup, the collector service will also be enabled.

+Note that because the collector service starts itself during installation, providers which do not allow services to be started externally (such as systemd) cannot be used.

+Defaults to `'init'`, which does not support enabling services.

 ## Limitations

 Only installs the collector, does not manage sources, etc.